chiragdhunna/uber_eats_clone/README.md

 - 🛒 Place orders and track delivery status
 - 🔐 Firebase authentication and profile management
 - 🔄 Real-time Redux-powered state management
+- ⚙️ Native Android builds (Kotlin + Java 17)
-- 📦 Firebase App Distribution (via Fastlane)
+- 🧒 Fastlane + Firebase App Distribution
-- 🧪 Kotlin, Java 17 + Gradle 8.10.2 configuration
-- ⚙️ CI/CD with GitHub Actions for build & release
+- 🚀 CI/CD with GitHub Actions

 ---

+## 🧑‍💻 Workflow

+This project uses the **Expo Bare Workflow**, which means:

+- You have full access to native code (Android/iOS folders exist).
+- Expo modules are installed and used (`expo-modules-core`, `expo-dev-client`, etc.).
+- You are responsible for native builds (Gradle for Android, Xcode for iOS).
+- It is **not** managed by `expo start` Metro bundler alone — native compilation is required.

+---

-## 🛠️ Installation
+## 🛠️ Installation & Build Setup

 ### 1. Clone the repository